-The 2020 Karma Revero GT gets a major remake that delivers a new model infinitely more refined than the original Karma Revero, which evolved from the former Fisker Karma.
+The 2020 Karma Revero GT is a major remake that delivers a new model substantially more refined than the original Karma Revero, which evolved from an existing series hybrid sedan.
 Externally, all of the Revero GT’s body panels have been restyled, including the doors.
-Most noticeable is the new grille and front facia that’s quite a departure from the Revero’s original and rather massive grillework.
+Most noticeable are the new grille and front fascia that present quite a departure from the Revero’s original and rather massive grillework.

 Besides a more modern look, weight has been reduced by more than 500 pounds, an important move since this is one heavy grand touring car weighing in at some 5,050 pounds total.
 Optional carbon fiber wheels shave off an additional 55 pounds.
 Inside, there are new seats, center console, and an all-new infotainment system.

 There are also big changes in the drivetrain.
 A turbocharged 1.5-liter three-cylinder engine, sourced from the BMW i8, replaces the previous GM-sourced 2.0 liter engine originally used in the Revero series hybrid.
 Two electric motors drive the rear wheels through a single speed transmission.
 Combined power output has noticeably increased from 403 to 535 horsepower, with a beefy dose of 550 lb-ft torque at the ready.
 All this brings an impressive 0-60 mph sprint in just 4.5 seconds.
 In a departure from the norm, the exhaust for the Karma GT’s three-cylinder engine is located behind the front wheels.